Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Introduction

-Traditional mathematical noise processing methods based on Fourier transforms~\cite{liu2022fourier} are not ideal for addressing aperiodic spike noise.
+Traditional mathematical noise processing methods based on Fourier transforms~\cite{liu2022fourier} are not ideal for addressing aperiodic spike structures.
 Moreover, these methods heavily rely on manual adjustments and are sensitive to experimental conditions, potentially compromising the reliability of the processed data.
-To overcome these limitations, we have recently developed deep prior-based denoising method (DPDM)~\cite{deep_prior}.
+To overcome these limitations, we have recently developed the Deep Prior-based Denoising Method (DPDM)~\cite{deep_prior}.
 This method offers a powerful, training-free approach to image restoration.
-The technique employs a four-layer U-shaped convolutional neural network with skip connections, leveraging its inherent structural priors alongside an early stopping strategy.
-This approach effectively separates the intrinsic signal from artifacts and noise, yielding clearer ARPES images in a fraction of the time required by conventional Swept mode.
+The technique employs a four-layer U-shaped convolutional neural network (CNN) with skip connections, leveraging its inherent structural priors alongside an early stopping strategy.
+By minimizing the mean squared error (MSE) between the U-Net output and the target ARPES image as a loss function, the network architecture itself acts as a filter that prioritizes natural image features over unnatural noise.
+DPDM is also suitable for removing regular grid structures, as the spectral bias~\cite{rahaman2019spectral} ensures that their high-frequency features are not learned until the lower-frequency band structures are completely restored.
+This approach effectively separates the intrinsic signal from instrumental artifacts and statistical noise, yielding clearer ARPES images in a fraction of the time required by conventional Swept mode.

 This paper reports the development of an ultra-high efficient SX-ARPES system capable of acquiring S/N ARPES images and performing denoising within one minute.
 This system integrates a micro-focusing soft X-ray photoelectron spectroscopy system ($\mu$SX-ARPES) operating at BL25SU of SPring-8 with a newly developed DPDM.
-Single crystals of CeRu$_2$Si$_2$ and Mn$_3$Si$_2$Te$_6$, known for exhibiting clear and indistinct band dispersions, respectively, were selected as test samples to evaluate the accumulation time dependence and capture buried hand structure from the background facilitated by the DPDM.
-Our developed system demonstrates that the DPDM accelerates the high-throughput capabilities of synchrotron-based SX-ARPES and opens up new possibilities for developing low-yield SX-ARPES measurement techniques.
+Single crystals of CeRu$_2$Si$_2$ and Mn$_3$Si$_2$Te$_6$, known for exhibiting clear and indistinct band dispersions, respectively, were selected as test samples to evaluate the accumulation time dependence and capture buried hand structure from the background facilitated by DPDM.
+Our developed system demonstrates that DPDM accelerates the high-throughput capabilities of synchrotron-based SX-ARPES and opens up new possibilities for developing low-yield SX-ARPES measurement techniques.